Deep learning based ECG segmentation for delineation of diverse arrhythmias: Abstract

 \section{Abstract}

-Accurate delineation of key waveforms in an ECG is a critical initial step in extracting relevant features to support the diagnosis and treatment of heart conditions.
-Although deep learning based methods using a segmentation model to locate the P, QRS, and T waves have shown promising results, their ability to handle signals exhibiting arrhythmia remains unclear.
-This study builds on existing research by introducing a U-Net-like segmentation model for ECG delineation, with a particular focus on diverse arrhythmias.
-For this purpose, we curate an internal dataset containing waveform boundary annotations for various arrhythmia types to train and validate our model.
-Our key contributions include identifying segmentation model failures in different arrhythmia types, developing a robust model using a diverse training set, achieving comparable performance on benchmark datasets, and introducing a classification guided strategy to reduce false P wave predictions for specific arrhythmias.
-This study advances deep learning based ECG delineation in the context of arrhythmias and highlights its challenges.
+Accurate delineation of key waveforms in an ECG is a critical step in extracting relevant features to support the diagnosis and treatment of heart conditions.
+Although deep learning based methods using segmentation models to locate P, QRS, and T waves have shown promising results, their ability to handle arrhythmias has not been studied in any detail.
+In this paper we investigate the effect of arrhythmias on delineation quality and develop strategies to improve performance in such cases.
+We introduce a U-Net-like segmentation model for ECG delineation with a particular focus on diverse arrhythmias.
+This is followed by a post-processing algorithm which removes noise and automatically determines the boundaries of P, QRS, and T waves.
+Our model has been trained on a diverse dataset and evaluated against the LUDB and QTDB datasets to show strong performance, with F1-scores exceeding 99\% for QRS and T waves, and over 97\% for P waves in the LUDB dataset.
+Furthermore, we assess various models across a wide array of arrhythmias and observe that models with a strong performance on standard benchmarks may still perform poorly on arrhythmias that are underrepresented in these benchmarks, such as tachycardias.
+We propose solutions to address this discrepancy.